Every Day is Like Christmas

 What advice would you give to an aspiring artist?

-If a person really is compelled to make art, to find time no matter the obstacle or use any material available whether it’s shoe polish (when you have no black ink) or food coloring (when you have no water colors) applied to a cardboard gift box, then I say they must pursue their art to have a really fulfilled and happy life.
+If a person really is compelled to make art, to find time no matter the obstacle or use any material available whether it’s shoe polish (when you have no black ink) or food coloring (when you have no watercolors) applied to a cardboard gift box, then I say they must pursue their art to have a really fulfilled and happy life.
 It doesn’t have to be their livelihood (nice if it is) but it still must be a major part of that person’s life

 What are a few of your favorite art books?

 I have several books that I love.
 I refer to them constantly and reread areas when I need inspiration or instruction.
 Drawing Lessons from the Great Masters and Anatomy Lessons from the Great Masters as well as Master Class in Figure Drawing all written or co-written by Robert Beverly Hale.
 These are the three anchors of my library.
-In these books the author speaks to me as one artist would speak to another.
+In these books, the author speaks to me as one artist would speak to another.
 So many art books are written in a condescending way and few break any new ground.
 I have a new book called Oil Painting Secrets From a Master by Linda Cateura.
 The artist sharing his secrets is David A. Leffel.
 This again is presented as a book from one artist to another and is full of interesting factoids on a myriad of painting subjects.
-Interestingly all of these artist/authors are or were instructors at The Art Student’s League (where Norman Rockwell went to school by the way).
+Interestingly all of these artists/authors are or were instructors at The Art Student’s League (where Norman Rockwell went to school by the way).

 How can one acquire your work?

-Currently I am only showing locally and haven’t established a website yet.
+Currently, I am only showing locally and haven’t established a website yet.
 Having only resumed my painting career in the past year, my stable of paintings is yet to be fully rounded out.
-Eventually I plan to establish a website and pursue gallery representation.
+Eventually, I plan to establish a website and pursue gallery representation.
 First the paintings, the rest will come.
 Anyone interested in my work can contact me by e-mail at artkrummelyahoo.com

 Do you accept commissions?